lightningdb/chililog-server/README.md

 I tried to find open source software but I could not find one that did everything I needed in one package.

-It was at this moment that the idea for chililog was born.
+It was at this moment when the idea for Chililog was born.

 Technical Titbits
 =================

-I've used chililog to find out about newer technologies (well ... new as of 2010).
+I've used Chililog to find out about newer technologies (well ... new as of 2010).

-* Browser based client coded as static HTML that uses Sproutcore2 and jQuery Ajax to communicate with the server.
+* Chililog has a browser based client coded in HTML5 and javascript.
+It uses Sproutcore2 and jQuery Ajax to communicate with the server.
 * Server coded in Java and uses open source
     * [MongoDB](http://www.mongodb.org/) to store data
     * [HornetQ](http://www.jboss.org/hornetq) for pubsub, and
     * [Netty](http://www.jboss.org/netty) as a web server.
-* Tools to help you publish (write) and subscribe (read) log entries from your apps and devices:
+* There are also tools to help you publish (write) and subscribe (read) log entries:
     * [JavaScirpt](https://github.com/chililog/chililog-javascript-pubsub)
     * [Java](https://github.com/chililog/chililog-java-pubsub)
     * [.Net](https://github.com/chililog/chililog-dotnet-pubsub)